The Snowling Queen

 We Snowlings' game is bartering,

-WENDELL: Forsooth, live those whom Bishop is my name.
+WENDELL: There are those to whom Bishop is my name.

 SILANIA: No kindly host is she who'd guilt,